PiBrewing/craftbeerpi4-documentation/master/development/example_actor.md

             return 0 if self.inverted == False else 1
 ```

-All Actor plugins require the `on_start` fucntion to define initial variables for the actor instance.
+All Actor plugins require the `on_start` function to define initial variables for the actor instance.
 When the actor instance is starting, you collect the required information from the parameter definition and you set the GPIO as output and set the GPIO / actor to `off` with `GPIO.output(self.gpio, self.get_GPIO_state(0))`.
 The `get_GPIO_state` function returns a `0` or `1` which depends on the `inverted` setting.
 The `self.state` is set to `False` on start which.
-All other fnctions in the server can retrieve that status of the actor with the get_state function, which returns the state.
+All other functions in the server can retrieve that status of the actor with the get_state function, which returns the state.

 ```python
     async def on_start(self):